DanySK/course-laboratory-of-software-systems/slides/content/07-ci/_index.md

 (not so different than Gradle tasks...)

-The hierarchy an naming of each *task* changes with the specific product.
+The hierarchy and naming of each *task* changes with the specific product.

 In **Travis CI**:
 * *builds* contain *stages* that run sequentially